Dislocation-mediated short-range order evolution during thermomechanical processing: Methods

 The dislocation-seeded structures were first equilibrated at constant temperatures $T$ ranging from 300\,K to 2,300\,K and zero pressure using a Nosé-Hoover thermostat and a Nosé-Hoover barostat, respectively, for 100\,ps, allowing isotropic volume relaxation.
 After equilibration, mechanical deformation\autocite{zepeda-ruiz_atomistic_2021,zepeda-ruiz_probing_2017} was applied in compression along the $[001]$ axis at constant strain rates $\dot{\epsilon}$ ranging from $10^8\,\t{s}^{-1}$ to $10^9\,\t{s}^{-1}$, while maintaining zero lateral pressure via the Nosé-Hoover barostat in the $[100]$ and $[010]$ directions.
 Temperature, which remained the same as the equilibration temperature, was controlled using a Nosé-Hoover thermostat throughout deformation.
 For all thermostats and barostats applied throughout the simulations, we used a damping parameter of 10\,ps and a chain length of 3.

 After every unit strain, the compression axis was rotated sequentially from $[001]$ to $[0\bar{1}0]$, then to $[100]$, and again back to $[001]$.
 This procedure was repeated until a total true strain of 7 was reached.
 This cyclic deformation process (the first three cycles of which are illustrated in fig.~\rref{figure_1}{a}) mimics a ``metal kneading'' protocol\autocite{zepeda-ruiz_probing_2017}.
 The crystal, initially shaped with a dimension ratio of 1:2:4, is compressed along its longest axis, and the process is repeated along the new longest dimension in each subsequent cycle, preserving nearly constant volume and minimizing artifacts due to periodic boundary conditions.
-The integration timestep of the simulations was set to 5\,fs.
+A full deformation sequence is provided in Supplementary Video 1.
+The integration timestep of the simulations was set to 5\,fs, which is $\sim$1/37th of the period of the highest-frequency phonon mode of equiatomic TiTaVW at 300K.

 Dislocations in the systems were analyzed using the Dislocation Extraction Algorithm (DXA)\autocite{stukowski_extracting_2010}.
 Prior to dislocation analysis, the atomic structures were denoised using a score-based denoising algorithm\autocite{hsu_score-based_2024} for 8 steps.
+The full dislocation evolution during a simulation is shown in Supplementary Video 2.
 The cumulative edge-to-screw character ratio of dislocations in each simulation was quantified using the following expression:

 where $\theta_i$ is the angle between the line direction $\v{\ell}_i$ and the Burgers vector $\boldsymbol{b}_i$ for dislocation segment $i$, and $L_i$ is the length of that segment.
 In essence, $R$ represents a length-weighted ratio of edge to screw character across all dislocation segments in the system.